vasilakisfil/SimpleAMS/README.md

   serializer: UserSerializer,
   #can also be a lambda, in case of polymorphic records, ideal for ArrayRenderer
   serializer: ->(obj){ obj.employee? ?
 EmployeeSerializer : UserSerializer }
-  #specifying the anderlying adapter.
+  #specifying the underlying adapter.
 This cannot be a lambda in case of ArrayRenderer,
-  #but can take some usefull options that are passed down straignt to the adapter class.
+  #but can take some useful options that are passed down straight to the adapter class.
   adapter: SimpleAMS::Adapters::AMS, root: true
   #the links data
   links: {